Soldaderas: Female combatants

 A number of women served as combatants, but how many is not known.
 Some women became combatants by first joining the army passing as male, speaking in deep voices, wearing men’s clothing, and wrapping their breasts tightly to hide them.

-For those that were known to be female and not in disguise, some served spies against on enemy armies, dressing as women and joining the camp followers of an enemy army in order gain inside information.
+For those that were known to be female and not in disguise, some served as spies, surveilling enemy armies, dressing as women and joining the camp followers of an enemy army in order gain inside information.
 They would also be given important information that they would have to relay between generals of the same army.
 Some would say they were given this task because they were trusted, but more likely the reason would be because males still did not see these women as equals and being messengers seemed like a more feminine role of a soldier.

 Notable individuals

 Petra / Pedro Herrera

 One of the most famous female combatants was Petra Herrera.
 At the beginning she dressed as a man and took the given name of Pedro, joining the ranks of Villa’s army.
 She kept her identity a secret until she had been acknowledged as a great soldier.
 Once she established her reputation, "she let her hair grow, plaiting it into braids, and resuming her female identity".
 According to one of Villa’s troops, Herrera was the person who should have been credited for the siege of the town of Torreón.
 However, Villa was not willing to have a female take credit as an important role in a battle and therefore she was never given what she deserved.
 As a result of her lack of acknowledgment, she left Villa’s troops and formed her own troop of all female soldiers.
 She became an ally of Carranza and his army and became a legend for all females around the country.